AdobeDocs/advertising.en/help/privacy/gdpr.md

    When you submit a data subject's access request, the Privacy Service API returns a data subject's information based on the specified cookie or device ID, which you then must return to the data subject.

-   When you submit a data subject's delete request, the cookie ID or device ID and all cost, click, and revenue data associated with the cookie are deleted from the server.
+   When you submit a data subject's delete request, the cookie ID or device ID is deleted from the server.
+For requests to [!DNL Search, Social, & Commerce], [!DNL Creative], [!DNL DSP], and [!DNL DCO], all cost, click, and revenue data associated with the cookie ID are also deleted from the server.

    >[!NOTE]
    >